ankowals/saf/README.md

 Each class that contains methods to be executed on a specific web page shall contain Page in its name for example MainPage.class, ProductPage.class etc

 It shall extend BasePage.class.
 In this way we have access to all the helper methods defined in the BasePage.class.
-Methods availabe there can be used to await for an element to be present/visible/removed from the page etc.
+Methods availabe there can be used to await for page load etc.

 In the constructor we shall check if the page is loaded and if not decide what to do with it (either load it or write an error and mark test as failed).

-Then we can define selectors are global variables in the class.
-We shall define methods load and isLoaded.
+Then we can define selectors as global variables in the class.
+We shall define methods load and isLoaded (if the one from BasePage is not enough -> we can overwrite it).

-When access to SUT configruation is needed use ctx.env.readProperty(input) method, for example
+When access to SUT configruation is needed use Environment.readProperty(input) method, for example

-	ctx.env.readProperty("WEB_url");
+	Environment.readProperty("WEB_url");

-To access the driver just call ctx.driver.findElement...
+To access the driver just call PageCore.findElement...
 Use previously defined selectors to find elements on the page and execute actions on them.

-To use chaining in the step methods shall return their class constructor or other Page constructor, for example
+To use chaining in the step methods we shall return their class constructor or other Page constructor, for example

 	return new ProductPage(ctx);

 With this approach steps class can be build like in an example below

-	public class DemoOnlieSteps {
+	public class DemoOnlieSteps extends BaseSteps {

-	    private SharedContext ctx;

 	    // PicoContainer injects class SharedContext
 	    public DemoOnlieSteps (SharedContext ctx) {
-		this.ctx = ctx;
+		super(ctx);
 	    }

 	    //create global variables for this class